igorwojda/android-showcase/README.md

 [CI pipeline](https://github.com/igorwojda/android-showcase/tree/master/.github/workflows) verifies project correctness which each PR.
 All of the tasks run in parallel:

-These are all of the Gradle tasks that are executed by [GitHub Actions](https://github.com/features/actions):
+These are all of the Gradle tasks that are [GitHub Actions](https://github.com/features/actions):
 * `./gradlew lintDebug` - runs Android lint
 * `./gradlew detekt` - runs detekt
 * `./gradlew ktlintCheck` - runs ktlint